Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Introduction

 Many approaches have been developed to estimate optimal DTRs using data from a multi-stage study.
 For example, Q-learning derives the optimal DTRs by maximizing the so-called Q-functions, which are the conditional means of a total optimal reward outcome given the features at each stage and are often estimated using regression models in a backward fashion \citep{murphy2005generalization,zhao2011reinforcement,moodie2012q,zhu2019proper}.
 On the other hand, A-learning poses assumptions only on the interaction effect between the treatments and actions, and thus avoids potential problems of misspecified treatment-free effect \citep{murphy2003optimal,shi2018high,jeng2018high}.
-Some other methods find the DTR within a function class that directly maximizes the value function, which is estimated using inverse probability weighting (IPW) with a convex surrogate loss \citep{zhao2015new} or its augmentation (AIPWE) \citep{zhang2013robust, liu2018augmented}.
+Some other policy search methods find the DTR within a function class that directly maximizes the value function, which is estimated using inverse probability weighting (IPW) with a convex surrogate loss \citep{zhao2015new} or the Augmented Inverse Propensity Weighted Estimator (AIPWE) \citep{zhang2013robust, liu2018augmented}. \alert{The latter is often called the doubly robust estimator.
+However, these methods typically focus on a small number of treatment stages where the environment is generally non-stationary and a time-dependent policy is preferred.
+In the reinforcement learning (RL) literature, \citet{nie2021learning} consider problems with a finite number of treatment stages (also called the horizon).
+They propose a method to learn a non-stationary policy without Markov assumptions using a doubly robust estimator and provide bounds on the convergence rate of the advantage function.
+Value iteration algorithms \citep{antos2007fitted} and doubly robust methods \citep{luckett2020estimating,liao2022batch} have been proposed to find the optimal stationary policy in infinite horizon Markov decision processes (MDPs) using off-policy data.
+A comprehensive review of the DTR and RL can be in found in \citet{kosorok2019precision} and \citet{sutton2018reinforcement}.
+However, none of the above provide inferential results for the policy. }